css-modules/css-modules/README.md

 * 05/2015: `extends` feature in css-loader allow to compose local or imported class names by @sokra
 * 05/2015: First CSS Modules spec document and github organization with @sokra, @markdalgleish and @geelen
 * 06/2015: `extends` renamed to `composes`
-* 06/2015: PostCSS transformations to tranform CSS Modules into a intermediate format (ICSS)
+* 06/2015: PostCSS transformations to transform CSS Modules into an intermediate format (ICSS)
 * 06/2015: Spec for ICSS as common implementation format for multiple module systems by @geelen
 * 06/2015: Implementation for jspm by @geelen and @guybedford
 * 06/2015: Implementation for browserify by @joshwnj, @joshgillies and @markdalgleish